andryuha49/node-api-router/README.md

   }
 }
 ```
-Also available to us custom decorators
+Also available to use custom decorators
 ```js
 import {router, httpGet, httpPost, httpPut, httpDelete} from 'node-api-router';